TritonDataCenter/sdc-napi/README.md

   * This would make it more accurate as to what you're creating - potentially a nic with 2 IPs (one IPv6, one IPv4)
 * Should we move from primary networks to primary nics?
 In practice, it's just one nic that's primary for a zone - the network being "primary" is not really helpful.
 This also simplifies things significantly down the stack (eg: with vmadm)

+# TODO

+* Changing nic tags assigned to a CN should not require rebooting that CN for them to actually change